vlad-saling/bless-build-sublimetext2/README.md

 Bless build can be combined with Less and SASS preprocessors as well.

-Note: This package does NOT contain required modules.
+Note: This package is build setup only.
+It does NOT contain required modules.
 To ensure Bless build will work correctly, see Prerequesites section.

 Prerequisites
 ----------